| Title: | Evolutionary Minimizer for R |

 a \(2 \times n\) matrix or a \(3 \times n\) matrix. |

-returns a list of objects of class Parameter
+parameters returns a list of objects of class Parameter.

 Plot the minimization history as a function of the number of iterations.